 To make a donation for this event, click here.

 Event proceeds help us directly serve our guests!

 how you can help

 Since 1993, more than 8,000 children and adults experiencing homelessness in Northeast Ohio have received shelter, care, and guidance through Project Hope for the Homeless, the only emergency shelter in Lake County.
 In 2020, we served 280 guests including 39 children.

 We are here to help!

-Due to local COVID-19 cases rising dramatically, our administrative offices will be closed for the time being.
+Due to COVID-19, our administrative offices will be closed for the time being.
 We will still accept in-person donations on Wednesdays from 9 am to noon.
 Our staff is working remotely and checking messages.